Skip to content

 SignalNameDescription

-TracingGranit.AuditingActivitySource for capture, persist, cleanup spans
+TracingGranit.AuditingActivitySource for capture, persist, cleanup and pseudonymize spans

-Metricgranit.auditing.entries.persistedCounter — entries successfully persisted
+Metricgranit.auditing.entry.persistedCounter — entries successfully persisted

 Metricgranit.auditing.capture.errorsCounter — errors during change tracking capture